adamhindTESP/Inertia-Rebellion/README.md

 Repository: `Inertia-Rebellion`

-## Licenses
+**Licenses**
 - **Hardware:** CERN Open Hardware Licence v2 – Permissive
 - **Software:** MIT License

 ---

 ## Overview

-**Inertia Rebellion** is an open-source experimental physics initiative focused on the **design, simulation, construction, and validation of precision torsion-based instruments** for investigating subtle inertial, gravitational, and environmental effects.
+**Inertia Rebellion** is an open-source experimental physics initiative focused on the design, simulation, construction, and validation of **precision torsion-based instruments** for investigating subtle inertial, gravitational, and environmental effects.

-Rather than representing a single experiment or claim, this repository serves as an **umbrella framework** for multiple independently testable research modules.
-Each module is developed using open-science principles and is released only after its assumptions, limitations, and validation requirements are explicitly documented.
+This repository does **not** represent a single experiment or scientific claim.
+Instead, it serves as an **umbrella framework** for multiple independently testable research modules developed using open-science principles.

+Each module is released only after its assumptions, limitations, and validation requirements are explicitly documented.

 The project emphasizes: